Below are a list of commonly held beliefs about emergency contraception. Click on the belief to see if it is true or false.

 Oral emergency contraception is a ‘hormonal bomb’ that will ruin my cycles

-For the last 10 years, dedicated emergency contraceptives have been available.
-The hormones contained in oral emergency contraception can alter your menstruations (period), during the cycle you take them.
-This means after intake your next period might be on time, or earlier, or later than normal.
+The hormones contained in oral emergency contraception can alter the build-up and shedding of the lining of the womb, but only for the cycle in which you take them.
+This means after taking emergency contraceptive pill, your next period might be on time, or earlier, or later than normal.
 After this your cycle normally returns to its regular pattern.

-Emergency contraception is well tolerated; however like all medicines, it can cause side effects, although not everyone gets them.2,3
+Current emergency contraception is well tolerated; however like all medicines, ellaOne® can cause side effects, although not everyone gets them.

-If you are sick (vomit) within 3 hours of taking an emergency contraception tablet, go back to a pharmacist and get another tablet to take.2,3
+If you are sick (vomit) within 3 hours of taking an ellaOne® tablet, go back to a pharmacist and get another ellaOne® tablet to take.

-I cannot take oral emergency contraception twice in the same cycle
+I cannot take the morning after pill twice in the same cycle

 Oral emergency contraception is a sort of mini abortion

-Emergency contraception pills works by delaying or inhibiting egg release .2,3 This means that the sperm that is waiting in the fallopian tube will no longer be capable of making you pregnant.
-This all happens before pregnancy can begin, which is 6-12 days after unprotected sex.4,5 If you are pregnant emergency contraception will not stop your pregnancy.
+Emergency contraception pills works by delaying or inhibiting egg release This means that the sperm that is waiting in the fallopian tube will no longer be capable of making you pregnant.
+This all happens before pregnancy can begin, which is 6-12 days after unprotected sex.
+If you are already pregnant emergency contraception will not interrupt your pregnancy.

 Oral emergency contraception will have a negative effect on my fertility

-Emergency contraception has no effect on future fertility.2,3 If you want to have sex after using emergency contraception, use a barrier method of contraception until your next period.3,6 This is because your fertility can come back very quickly.
+Emergency contraception has no effect on future fertility.
+If you want to have sex after using emergency contraception, use a barrier method of contraception until your next period.
+This is because your fertility can come back very quickly.

 I can use oral emergency contraception as my regular contraception

-Emergency contraception is not a regular contraception.3,6 After unprotected sex it is wise to use emergency contraception to prevent pregnancy.
-But emergency contraception is not 100% effective (because you may have already just ovulated when you took the emergency contraceptive pill).
+Emergency contraception is not regular contraception.
+After unprotected sex it is wise to use emergency contraception to prevent pregnancy, but it should be viewed as a “back-up” option.
+Like all contraception, emergency contraception is not 100% effective (you may have already just ovulated when you took the emergency contraceptive pill).